 I know what it’s like to be limited by financial resources.
 I fully believe no one should be denied love, respect, or consideration simply because they don’t have money.
 And I most certainly have been the recipient of time and services offered by benevolent healers, mentors, and teachers, as I have financially struggled.

 I also have to live and eat.
-If I was able to work a full time job that would certainly take care of those needs.
+If I was able to work a full-time job that would certainly take care of those needs.
 But shamanic work is very intense, and requires a full-time lifestyle, that like a garden, must be tended daily.
-Do you really want to receive any kind of services from someone who spends the majority of their day with their head in a different place, and must compartmentalize their practice into small periods of time in between a regular job?
+Do you really want to receive any kind of services from someone who spends the majority of their day with their head in a different place, who must compartmentalize their practice into small periods of time in between a regular job?
 You know that old adage is often true: you get what you pay for.
-I want to give you my all in the moments we spend together.
+I want to give you my all in the moments we spend together, and not just the left-overs.
+This work is too serious to even try to juggle it like that.

 Quite simply: my healing skills and gifts are FREE.
 My time and space is not.